antonbabenko/pre-commit-terraform/README.md

     See the `terrascan run -h` command line help for available options.

-2. Use the `--args=--verbose` parameter to see the rule ID in the scaning output.
-Usuful to skip validations.
+2. Use the `--args=--verbose` parameter to see the rule ID in the scanning output.
+Useful to skip validations.
 3. Use `--skip-rules="ruleID1,ruleID2"` parameter to skip one or more rules globally while scanning (e.g.: `--args=--skip-rules="ruleID1,ruleID2"`).
 4. Use the syntax `#ts:skip=RuleID optional_comment` inside a resource to skip the rule for that resource.